Complex-valued in-medium potential between heavy impurities in ultracold atoms: Evaluating in-medium potential

 where we defined the inverse charge susceptibility $\chi^{-1} = \epsilon'' (\pn)$ and omit the constant term $\epsilon (\pn)$ and the higher-order term with more than three $\delta \hn$.
 Since we are interested in the long-distance behavior, we can regard the interaction term appearing in the first line of Eq.~\eqref{eq:Heff-superfluid-expansion} as a perturbation.
 We emphasize that this treatment follows from the derivative expansion~\cite{Son:2005rv}, and does not require a small coupling constant among medium particles.
-Based on this, we evaluate the retarded Green’s function for the number density operator $\hat{n}(\bx)$.